Content on this page was generated by AI and has not been manually reviewed.

 Life360 is built around location sharing within private “circles.”
 When you enable location sharing, the app continuously or periodically requests your device’s location from the OS location service and then shares that data with other circle members.
 Here’s what that involves in practical terms:

-User-controlled sharing: Location sharing is voluntary to the extent that you can join a circle and enable/disable sharing for that circle.
+• User-controlled sharing: Location sharing is voluntary to the extent that you can join a circle and enable/disable sharing for that circle.
 You can pause sharing, leave a circle, or use Ghost Mode to hide your position for a period.
-Zenmate vpn what it was why it disappeared and what you need to know now
+Disney hotstar vpn not working heres how to fix it 2026

 Key takeaway: Life360’s tracking is rooted in the device’s location services, not in the IP address or the proxying path a VPN creates.
 VPNs alter network routing, not GPS data, so they don’t eliminate Life360’s ability to show your real coordinates.